-Arbitrage Conspiracy was my first exposure to ppc affiliate marketing and cpa networks.
+Arbitrage Conspiracy was a training program for generating income online by promoting products using paid advertising.
+It was my first exposure to PPC affiliate marketing and CPA networks.

 I kept up with the weekly format and went through the entire course.

-At the end of it in late March/early April of this year, i felt i still needed more.
+At the end of it in late March/early April of the same year, I felt I still needed more.

 Right around that time, Gauher Chaudry was offering his PPC Formula 2.0 course.